 Which Indigenous lands are you on?
 This map will show you

 President Biden became the first president to officially recognize Indigenous Peoples' Day in 2021, and did so again this year.
-It falls on the same day as Columbus Day, which was established in part as a way to acknowledge the mistreatment of Italian Americans.
+It falls on the same day as Columbus Day, which was established by Italian American groups to celebrate their heritage and to acknowledge the mistreatment of the immigrant group in the U.S.

 Acknowledging an area's original inhabitants and stewards is a valuable process, albeit a complex one, as the National Museum of the American Indian explains.
 The museum suggests reaching out to local Indigenous communities for guidance involving formal land acknowledgements, which can be offered at the start of public and private gatherings.